0

 The Consequences of Low Cortisol Levels

 Low cortisol levels can trigger a host of health issues.
 One surprising effect is increased belly fat.
-You might think it's about too many late-night snacks, but your cortisol could be the real culprit.
+You might think it's about too many late-night snacks, but your cortisol could be the real issue.

 The Link Between Low Cortisol Levels and Inflammatory Conditions